malfattti/garden/The Craft of Research.md

 	- asking a question, the answer of which would solve a problem that my readers care about
 - How to pick a topic:
 	- start with what most interests you
-	- you do not have to be an expert on it, you do want to become one, learn a lot m
+	- you do not have to be an expert on it, you do want to become one, learn a lot more about it than you do